Ethics toolkit for medical students

 The GMC and ethical decision making

 Doctors are bound by the standards laid out by the GMC in its good practice guidance.
-It is therefore essential that doctors are familiar with this guidance in order to be able to take them into account as part of their decision-making procedures when confronted by ethical dilemmas.
+It is therefore essential that doctors are familiar with this guidance in order to be able to take it into account as part of their decision-making procedures when confronted by ethical dilemmas.

 Looking after yourself, looking after your colleagues

-At the heart of the work of the GMC lies a professional compact between doctors and patients.
+At the heart of the work of the GMC lies a professional contract between doctors and patients.
 Maintaining high standards of professionalism is straightforwardly good for both doctors and patients, and a medical education is where knowledge of these standards starts to develop.

 Medicine is a demanding profession and, in addition to developing appropriate skills, you need to develop mechanisms to ensure your own wellbeing.
 Although this involves practical things such as looking after personal health by ensuring you are registered with your own GP and seeking independent medical advice where necessary, it also extends to developing positive and supportive professional relationships with colleagues.